US women win record 27th straight game at World Cup

 ”We know the responsibility when you put on this jersey.
 There’s a lot more than yourself,” Plum said. ”Everyone puts pride to the side.
 We have a common goal.
 We have some amazing players on this team.”

-The Americans (5-0) won their pool games by an average of 46.2 points and never trailed in any.
-They’ll face Serbia in the quarterfinals Thursday.
-In other quarterfinal games, Puerto Rico will face Canada; China plays France and Australia takes on Belgium.
+The Americans (5-0) won their pool games by an average of 46.2 points and never trailed in any of them.
+Now they will wait to see who they draw in the quarterfinals.

 The U.S. was coming off a record rout of South Korea in which the team broke the World Cup record for points with 145.
 While the Americans didn’t match that number, they put the game out of reach in the first 10 minutes, going up 33-15.